Analyzing Ecovyst (ECVT) & The Competition

-Ecovyst (NYSE: ECVT) is one of 31 publicly-traded companies in the “Chemicals & allied products” industry, but how does it compare to its competitors?
-We will compare Ecovyst to similar businesses based on the strength of its analyst recommendations, dividends, risk, institutional ownership, earnings, profitability and valuation.
+Ecovyst (NYSE: ECVT) is one of 31 public companies in the “Chemicals & allied products” industry, but how does it weigh in compared to its rivals?
+We will compare Ecovyst to similar companies based on the strength of its valuation, analyst recommendations, profitability, institutional ownership, risk, dividends and earnings.

 Profitability

-This table compares Ecovyst and its competitors’ net margins, return on equity and return on assets.
+This table compares Ecovyst and its rivals’ net margins, return on equity and return on assets.

 |Net Margins